 Confectionery and high sugar content soft drinks should not be supplied through school food services at any time, under the School Canteens and Other School Food Services Policy.
 This includes energy drinks and flavoured mineral waters with high sugar content.

-Learn more about the School Canteens and Other School Food Services Policy and how to make changes in your canteen with our FREE online or face to face training.
-Visit Training options for more information.
+Learn more about the School Canteens and Other School Food Services Policy and how to make changes in your canteen with our FREE online training.

 Additional nutrient criteria